Worship

 Altar Flowers & Greenery

 The giving of Altar Flowers on Sunday is a wonderful way to celebrate a special occasion or remember our loved ones.
-Sign up online or contact the church office for available dates.
+In addition to enhancing the beauty of worship, the …

 Confirmation & Reception

 Baptism is full initiation into the Church.
 If you have never been baptized, we invite you to make this commitment.
 Confirmation marks a mature affirmation of the Baptismal Covenant.
-If you were baptized long ago at a young age and now wish to claim the vows of Baptism for yourself, we invite you to be Confirmed.
-Reception into the Episcopal Church is for those who made a mature …
+If …